Royce Lewis Preview, Player Props: Twins vs. Rangers

 Royce Lewis At The Plate

-- Lewis has five doubles, nine home runs and nine walks while hitting .307.
+- Lewis has five doubles, nine home runs and nine walks while batting .305.

-- Lewis has had an RBI in 17 games this year (42.5%), including six multi-RBI outings (15.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Lewis has driven home a run in 17 games this season (41.5%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.